Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 Consequentially, both investor profiles are searching for new stores of value; a phenomena observable through their embrace of qualitive indicators such as ESGs.
 As always, there is a deal of controversy about the efficacy of these specific symbols and though imperfect in themselves ESG's have sufficient traction to suffice as a general set of values that help further constrain our north star of regeneration.

 Regardless of specific values, it's apparent that both of our investor profiles are caught in a dilemmea between the qualitive and quantitive.
-They have plenty of mativation to move their capital but they lack vehicals that are both values driven and profitable.
-As both alpha and beta investors lack quality suppliers, the spill way becomes blue funds.
+They have plenty of mativation to move their capital but they lack investment vehicals that are both values driven and profitable.

 #### Economic Pathways
+ As both profiles lack quality suppliers the investment spill ways become the blue funds necessary to open up these markets.

 - The pathway that this enables is $5T in market capital that is in need of urgent divestment as such assets must be abandoned with no place to go.

 Provisioning appropriate divestment options will require the opening of new markets and a set of market makers that hold a completely different mentality from what we know and have seen before.
 Instead of externalising costs as entrapeneurs have done in the past, the demands upon the new breed of market makers will be to supply products that internalise values instead.
 For such financial products to be trusted, value chain auditability will be required.